Pot odds: Validity of strategy

 It is important to note that using pot odds makes assumptions of your opponent's hand.
 When calculating the odds of Alice drawing her flush, it was assumed that her opponent did not hold any of the remaining clubs.
 It was also assumed that her opponent did not have two-pair or a set.
 In these cases, her opponent could have been drawing on a higher flush, a full house, or four of a kind, all of which would win even if Alice made her flush.
 This is where considering the range of an opponent's hands becomes important.
 If, for example, Alice's opponent raised multiple times preflop, it would be more likely that they have a stronger drawing hand, such as Ace-King of clubs, by the time the turn came.

 Pot odds are just one aspect of a sound strategy for poker based on game theory.
 The purpose of using game theory in poker is to make a player indifferent to how their opponent plays.
 It should not matter if the opponent is passive or aggressive, tight or loose.
 Pot odds can help the player make more mathematically based decisions, as opposed to playing exploitatively where the player guesses their opponent's decisions based on certain behaviors.

 Implied pot odds

 Implied pot odds, or simply implied odds, are calculated the same way as pot odds, but take into consideration estimated future betting.
 Implied odds are calculated in situations where the player expects to fold in the following round if the draw is missed, thereby losing no additional bets, but expects to gain additional bets when the draw is made.
-Since the player expects to always gain additional bets in later rounds when the draw is made, and never lose any additional bets when the draw is missed, the extra bets that the player expects to gain, excluding his own, can fairly be added to the current size of the pot.
+Since the player expects to always gain additional bets in later rounds when the draw is made, and never lose any additional bets when the draw is missed, the extra bets that the player expects to gain, excluding their own, can fairly be added to the current size of the pot.
 This adjusted pot value is known as the implied pot.